AnB2Murphi/Strand_Space2Murphi/README.md

 AnB2Murphi
 ====
-AnB2Murphi is an automatic translator AnB2Murphi to bridge the gap between high-level Alice&Bob specifications and low-level Murphi model checker, which can help verify the security protocol described in the A&B specifications. theory files for paper:<br>
+AnB2Murphi is an automatic translator AnB2Murphi to bridge the gap between high-level Alice&Bob specifications and low-level Murphi model checker, which can help verify the security protocol described in the A&B specifications.<br>
+theory files for paper:<br>
 ---
 *AnB2Murphi: A Translator for Converting Alice\&Bob Specifications to Murphi*<br>